JoanClaret/tips-and-tricks-publishing-javascript-plugins-at-github/README.md

 ### Code

 * Use code styleguides.
-For example [https://github.com/google/styleguide](https://github.com/google/styleguide).
+For example [google](https://github.com/google/styleguide) or [Airbnb](https://github.com/airbnb/javascript) styleguides.
 Better code suggest a better plugin.
 * Use an organized folders structure.
 [Nucliweb](https://github.com/nucliweb/) use a [great one](https://github.com/nucliweb/nucliweb-Boilerplate) for html/js/sass projects, but you can find many others suitable for your plugin.
 * Test your code and add badges. [https://travis-ci.org](https://travis-ci.org)